 Think about the first time you saw high-definition television.
 Remember how it made your old analog TV picture seem drab and blurry?
 High-definition made colors brighter, shapes sharper, and brought everything keenly into focus.
-Now imagine having the same experience with your glasses.
+Now imagine having the same experience with your eyeglasses.
 Sure, you can probably see fine with the ones you have, just like watching analog TV was fine when that was all you had.

 But what if you could upgrade to high-definition for your eyes?